rpmuller/ePubs/WesternPhilosophy.md

 that of a head master sometimes commending, often reproving, never showing the faintest hesitation as to his right to give orders.

 Let us take as a sample his letters during one year (599).
 The first is a letter to the bishop of Cagliari in Sardinia, who, though old, was bad.
-It says, in part: "It has been told me that on the Lord's day, before celebrating the solemnities of mass, thou wentest forth to plough up the crop of the bearer of these presents.
-. . .
+It says, in part: "It has been told me that on the Lord's day, before celebrating the solemnities of mass, thou wentest forth to plough up the crop of the bearer of these presents.  . . .
 Also, after the solemnities of mass thou didst not fear to root up the landmarks of that possession. . . .
 Seeing that we still spare thy grey hairs, bethink thee at length, old man, and restrain thyself from such levity of .behavior, and perversity of deeds," He writes at the same time to the secular authorities of Sardinia on the same subject.
-The bishop in question next has to be reproved because he makes a charge for conducting funerals; and

-402

-ST. BENEDICT AND GREGORY THE GREAT

-then again because, with his sanction, a converted Jew placed the Cross and an image of the Virgin in a synagogue.
+The bishop in question next has to be reproved because he makes a charge for conducting funerals; and then again because, with his sanction, a converted Jew placed the Cross and an image of the Virgin in a synagogue.
 Moreover, he and other Sardinian bishops have been known to travel without permission of their metropolitan; this must cease.
 Then follows a very severe letter to the proconsul of Dalmatia, saying, among other things: "We see not of what sort your satisfaction is either to God or men"; and again: "With regard to your seeking to be in favor with us, it is fitting that with your whole heart and soul, and with tears, as becomes you, you should satisfy your Redeemer for such things as these."
 I am ignorant as to what the wretch had done.

-Next comes a letter to CaUinicus, exarch of Italy, congratulating him on a victory over the Slavs, and telling him how to act towards the heretics of I stria, who erred as to the Three Chapters.
+Next comes a letter to Callinicus, exarch of Italy, congratulating him on a victory over the Slavs, and telling him how to act towards the heretics of Istria, who erred as to the Three Chapters.
 He writes also on this subject to the bishop of Ravenna.
 Once, by way of exception, we find a letter to the bishop of Syracuse, in which Gregory defends himself instead of finding fault with others.
 The